jmath1/BridgeShare/README.md

+The purpose of this project is not only to showcase knowledge in C++, but also to demonstrate continued understanding and research of computer science concepts.
+This will be done using code demonstrations, blogs, graphs to demonstrate the live speed of backend algorithms, the creation and documentation of backend tools, etc.

 This is for a webapp in C++ and React
 * Create db user model
 * Users will be able to authenticate